dawud-b/FireSim/chipyard_doc.md

 ```bash
 export CHIPYARD_DIR=~/chipyard  # or wherever you cloned the Chipyard repo
 ```
-This sets the `$CHIPYARD_DIR` environment variable to your Chipyard root directory, so you can just copy and paste the commands later on.
+This sets the `$CHIPYARD_DIR` environment variable to your Chipyard root directory.

 ---